Your Ultimate Guide to a GLP 1 Companion Supplement

 Who should use it?

-It may be useful for adults using GLP 1 based therapy who are eating less and want support for daily nutrition.
+It may be useful for adults using GLP-1 based therapy who are eating less and want support for daily nutrition.
 People should talk with their healthcare provider, especially if they are pregnant, nursing, diabetic, taking medication, or managing kidney, heart, gallbladder, or digestive conditions.

 Should it include protein?